impactorbitco/handbook-main/content/ims/policies/governance/Modern Slavery and Human Trafficking Policy.md

 **Conclusion:**

-This statement, approved by the Green Orbit Digital leadership, underscores our dedication to combating modern slavery and human trafficking.
+This statement, approved by the Impact Orbit Creative Group leadership, underscores our dedication to combating modern slavery and human trafficking.
 We remain steadfast in our commitment to ethical practices and continuous improvement in this critical area.

 Green Economy